panosoft/chronicle/examples/bundle-server/README.md

 # Bundle Server

-This example is composed of a simple Bundle Server that serves up our report bundle and a test script that runs that bundle via it's url.
+This example is composed of a static server that serves up report bundles and a test script that runs bundles via a url.

 This is an example of how bundles might be used to produce highly portable reports that can be served up from a central location, like an application server, independently of where Chronicle Press is running.